Mina Nouri

-Mina Nouri (مینا نوری; born on 6 January 1951) is an Iranian painter, printmaker and educator.
+Mina Nouri (مینا نوری; born in 1951) is an Iranian painter, printmaker and educator.

 Biography

-Mina Nouri was born on 6 January 1951 in Tehran, Iran.
+Mina Nouri was born in 1951 in Tehran, Iran.
 She is married to photographer Ahmad Aali.

-Between 1970–1975, she studied at Accademia di Belle Arti di Roma, as well as at Accademia di Albertina, Torino and Istituto Statale d'Arte Urbino.
+Between 1970 and 1975, she studied at Accademia di Belle Arti di Roma, as well as at Accademia di Albertina, Torino and Istituto Statale d'Arte Urbino.
 From 1975 until 1996, she was a member of faculty at Farabi University and at University of Art, Tehran, Iran.